nephio-project/docs/content/en/docs/porch/using-porch/using-authenticated-private-registries.md

 You may specify your desired `mountPath:` so long as the function runner can access it.

 {{% alert title="Note" color="primary" %}}
-The chosen `mountPath:` should use its own directory if placed in an existing directory so that it does not overwrite access permissions of the existing directory. for example, if you wish to mount on `/var/tmp` you should use `mountPath: /var/tmp/<SUB_DIRECTORY>` etc.
+The chosen `mountPath:` should use its own, dedicated sub-directory, so that it does not overwrite access permissions of the existing directory.
+For example, if you wish to mount on `/var/tmp` you should use `mountPath: /var/tmp/<SUB_DIRECTORY>` etc.
 {{% /alert %}}

 Lastly you must add the `--registry-auth-secret-path` to the arguments of the function-runner Deployment object in the *2-function-runner.yaml* file, giving the path of the secret file mount: